risawitama/verbose-potato/README.md

-## Where do you learn to make banana splits?
-At sundae school.
+## What do you call a cow on a trampoline?
+A milk shake!